openstack/networking-midonet/doc/source/devref/policies.rst

 - Do not ignore the result of non-voting jobs.

-  When you merge a patch with non-voting jobs failinig, please leave a message to explain why.
+  When you merge a patch with non-voting jobs failing, please leave a message to explain why.
 Please make sure that there's a bug filed for the symptom.
   E.g. "Jenkins failures are unrelated to this patch.  bug xxxxxx."